Sarah Rose-Cherry

 Sarah ROse-Cherry

-Sarah Rose-Cherry is a writer, poet, Young Adult (YA) fiction nerd, and bi-fierce queer based on Yaegl Country.
-She loves reading and writing about queer identities, radical women, and community activism.
-She is also partial to herbal tea, misty oceans, and rabbit cuddles.
+Sarah Rose-Cherry is a writer, poet, and Young Adult (YA) fiction nerd based on Yaegl Country.
+Sarah is proudly bisexual and autistic.
+She often writes about queerness and adores herbal tea, misty oceans, and rabbit snuggles.

-Sarah is currently studying a Master of Arts in Writing and Literature at Deakin University, specialising in YA and Children’s Literature.
+In 2023, Sarah completed a Master of Arts in Writing and Literature at Deakin University, specialising in YA and Children’s Literature.
 She has Honours (First Class) in Creative Writing from the University of Wollongong.
-For her Honours project, she wrote a thesis and novella about bi characters in Australian YA.
+For her Honours project, she wrote a thesis and novella about bisexual characters in Australian YA.

-Sarah’s short story Once, I Was Lily was published by Deakin University (2021).
-Two of Sarah’s short stories were top 10 finalists in Stories From The Clarence Valley, a literary project based in her hometown of Yamba, northern NSW on Yaegl Country (2019 and 2018).
-Sarah’s free verse poetry has been published in Leaf Pile zine (2020), Baby Teeth Journal (2020 and 2019), and the Never Heard Of Them anthology (2019).
+Sarah’s short story Once, I Was Lily’ was published by Deakin University in 2021.
+Three of Sarah’s short stories were published in Stories From The Clarence Valley (2022, 2019, 2018).
+Sarah’s free verse poetry has been featured in Leaf Pile (2020), Baby Teeth Journal (2020 and 2019), and Never Heard Of Them (2019).
+Sarah is a judge for the Stories From The Clarence Valley anthology.

 STORIES